camunda/camunda-docs/docs/self-managed/setup/deploy/amazon/amazon-eks/eks-helm.md

 1. Open Identity in your browser at `https://${DOMAIN_NAME}/identity`.
 You will be redirected to Keycloak and prompted to log in with a username and password.
 2. Use `demo` as both the username and password.
 3. Click on "Add Application," select `M2M` as the type, and assign a name like "test."
-4. Select the newly created application and retrieve the `client-id` and `client-secret` values.
+4. Select the newly created application, go to "Access to APIs" and click on the "Assign permissions" then select "Zeebe API" with "write" permission.
+5. Retrieve the `client-id` and `client-secret` values from the application details

 <!-- prevent error during compilation!-->
   </TabItem>